 However, it has many practical features too.
-Users can make mobile payments through a debit bank account linked to the user’s WeChat account or WeChat account balance.
+Users can make mobile payments through a debit bank account linked to the user’s WeChat account or balance.
 The WeChat store and WeChat payment can be developed and enhanced by the company in its WeChat account so users can directly do their online shopping and finalise the payment transactions using their WeChat account.

 WeChat Public Accounts

 WeChat public accounts are official accounts available for both developers and businesses.
 Through this public account, brands and organisations can share their messages and interact with users who follow their account.
 There are many wonderful features that you can utilise.
 Your company can create a personalised navigation bar which acts like a mini-mobile site directing traffic to various corporate web pages.
 You can also set up an automated response for keywords so relevant content can be forwarded to a follower’s account based on their inquiries.
 Corporate’s account can also receive individual subscriber messages and respond accordingly within 48 hours.
 Due to the popularity of the app, WeChat marketing has become a powerful tool when used correctly.